 (a) Procedure.
-An attorney who has not been admitted to the Bar of the Court may represent parties before the Court if the attorney has paid the prescribed pro hac vice admission fee to the Clerk of the Court and been granted leave by the Court to appear pro hac vice in a particular case.
+An attorney who has not been admitted to the Bar of the Court may represent parties before the Court if the attorney has paid the prescribed pro hac vice admission fee to the Clerk of the Court, has been granted leave by the Court to appear pro hac vice in a particular case, and pays any applicable renewal fee.
 A separate motion for each attorney requesting pro hac vice admission must include the following information: